 Middle-age adults who are caring for their parents and grown children often feel pulled in several directions.
 In addition to providing financial support, nearly 40 percent say both their grown children and their parents rely on them for emotional support.
 However, researchers found that adults in the sandwich generation are just as happy with their lives overall as are other adults.
 About a third of them say they are very happy with their lives, and an additional 52% say they are pretty happy.
 Happiness rates are nearly the same among adults who are not part of the sandwich generation: 28% are very happy, and 51% are pretty happy.

 If you’re a member of the sandwich generation, you should know that there are lots of agencies that offer services that could help your aging parents.
 Here are some of the services that might take some pressure off you and help your parents.

 • Live-in care – this can be a happier and more cost-effective alternative to nursing home care.

 • Care by the Hour – you can hire professionals as needed to help your parents with shopping, driving to appointments and similar activities.

 • Alzheimer’s care ¬– structured activities may reduce your parent’s agitation and improve his quality of life.

 • Morning care – there are professionals who will help your parent with grooming, breakfast, medicine reminders and anything else they may need.

 • Night care – many times older people, especially those with Alzheimer’s disease, have a sharp drop in mental acuity at the end of the day.
 You can hire people who can come in to help with dinner, help them get ready for bed, and remind them to take their medicine.

-Talk with your friends about how they provide help to their aging parents.
+Talk with your friends about how they provide help to their aging parents so you can reduce sandwich generation stress.
 It’s also a good idea to check with medical professionals, clergy or social workers to get recommendations.